argoproj/argo-cd/docs/basics/clusters/index.md

 * RBAC and SSO might not match organizational requirements
 * Impossible to upgrade different clusters in waves
 * No separation between QA/Staging/Prod installations
-* Argo CD performance may degrade with many applications and clusters as they scale
+* Argo CD performance may degrade with many applications and clusters as they scale - see [High Availability](../../operator-manual/high_availability/) for more information.
-* In theory requires less resources per each deployment cluster (as it only runs apps and not ArgoCD itself)
+* In theory requires less resources per each deployment cluster (as it only runs apps and not Argo CD itself)

 While a single Argo CD instance might be tempting (especially for big organizations) it is important to understand the tradeoffs regarding security and performance if you go down that route.
 Also note the networking requirements.